 Summary & Recommendations

-Choosing the best ping pong paddle ultimately comes down to your preferences, budget, and play style.
+Choosing the best ping pong paddle ultimately comes down to your preferences, budget, and most of all–play style.

 If you’re looking for the best paddle at an affordable price, we recommend you check out the Killerspin JET200.
 It’s a well-rounded paddle that’s great for beginners and advanced players alike, and won’t break the bank.